New builds or period properties - how to choose

 Pros of buying a period property

-Period properties often offer spacious rooms with high ceilings and large windows.
+• More space – they typically offer spacious rooms with high ceilings and big windows.
 Their gardens are typically bigger, and many have off-road parking.

-Many period properties are in prime locations within established communities, with amenities and transportation links on the doorstep.
+• Prime location – they're often in prime locations in established communities, with amenities and transport links on the doorstep.

-As only a limited number of period properties exist, they tend to retain their value.
+• Good investment – as only a limited number of period properties exist, they tend to keep their value.
 You also have the potential to add value with updates and improvements.

 Cons of buying a period property

-Your home could take longer to warm up and be less effective at retaining heat.
-Read our guide on how to make an old home more energy efficient.
+• Less energy efficient – your home could take longer to warm up and be less effective at retaining heat.

-Wear and tear issues are more prevalent, so the costs of upkeep and redecorating can add up.
-Older wiring and plumbing may need to be replaced, and there’s a risk older buildings may contain asbestos and lead paint.
+• More maintenance – you’ll likely see more wear and tear, so the costs of upkeep and redecorating can add up.
+You might need to replace older wiring and plumbing at some point, and there’s a risk some older buildings might have asbestos and lead paint.

-You may be in an unpredictable property chain, making the buying process much longer than buying a home off-plan with no previous owners to consider.
+• Property chain – you might find yourself in an unpredictable property chain, making the buying process much longer than buying a home off-plan with no previous owners to worry about!

-You may inherit an outdated boiler that might need to be repaired or replaced, which can be costly.
+• Old heating system – there's a chance you could inherit an outdated boiler that might need to be repaired or replaced, which can be pretty expensive.

 Tips for buying an old house

-When buying an older property, it’s worth commissioning a level 2 or level 3 homebuyer survey to identify any defects or areas of damage that aren’t immediately obvious.
+When buying an older property, it’s worth commissioning a level 2 or level 3 homebuyer survey to find any issues or areas of damage that aren’t immediately obvious.

-Make sure you factor into your budget how you’ll pay for future repairs and the likely costs for any remodelling or extensions you might be planning.
+Make sure you factor into your budget how you’ll pay for future repairs and the costs for any remodelling or extensions you’re planning.

-Be sure to thoroughly examine your property - check out cupboards, roof spaces and cellars, which can offer up potential and give clues to any problems.
+Be sure to thoroughly examine your property.
+Check out cupboards, roof spaces and cellars, which can give clues to any problems.

 What to consider when buying a new build

-Buying your home brand new certainly come with plenty of benefits, but there are a few less appealing aspects to be aware of too.
+Buying your home brand new comes with plenty of benefits, but there are a few less appealing aspects to be aware of too.

 Pros of buying a new-build property

-Complying with the latest building regulations means modern homes are more energy-efficient.
-New properties are often cheaper to run because they’re well-insulated and fitted with more efficient plumbing and electrical fixtures.
+• Energy efficiency – new builds have to follow the latest building regulations, so they can be more energy efficient.
+Plus, they're often cheaper to run because they’re well-insulated and fitted with more efficient plumbing and electrical fixtures.

-Many new builds come with a 10-year warranty.
-But warranties can be limited in scope, so it’s important to have buildings insurance.
-Some developers also offer extra incentives such as paying your stamp duty.
+• Building warranty and incentives – many new builds come with a 10-year warranty.
+Some developers also offer extra incentives, like paying your stamp duty.

-You’re often able to choose many of the fixtures and fittings in a new build.
-And new builds are usually geared towards modern living with open-plan spaces and smart home features.
+• Bespoke design and modern living – you're often able to choose many of the fixtures and fittings in a new build.
+They’re usually designed for modern living with open-plan spaces and smart home features in mind.

 Cons of buying a new build property

-If your new house is running behind schedule, which can happen, you may experience a delayed move date.
+• Build delays – if your new house is running behind schedule, which can happen, you may experience a delayed moving date.
 This could add to your costs if you need to pay for storage or unexpected rent.

 Tips for buying a new-build home

-If you’re buying off-plan, the earlier you show interest in the development, the more room you have to negotiate on price.
+• If you’re buying off-plan, the earlier you show interest in the development, the more room you have to negotiate on the price.

-Assess the land around your new potential property and decide if other homes will likely be built and cause the area to become a building site.
+• Assess the land around your new potential property and decide if other homes will likely be built and make the area become a building site.

 What home insurance will I need when I buy a house?

 Buildings insurance is often compulsory if you plan to buy a freehold property like a house with a mortgage.
-This covers the cost of rebuilding your home if damaged or destroyed.
+This covers the cost of rebuilding your home if it’s damaged.

 If you're buying a leasehold property like a flat or maisonette, you won't need buildings insurance as your freeholder should cover this.
-However, you can cover your belongings with contents insurance.
+But you can protect your belongings with contents insurance.

-You can get comprehensive cover by choosing home insurance, including buildings and contents cover.
+Or you can choose combined home insurance, which includes both buildings and contents cover.

 Flexible home insurance from Admiral